omusegad/omusegad/README.md

-Here's a polished and more professional version of your GitHub bio:

-<h1>👋 Hi, I'm Omuse Gad</h1>h1></h1>
+<h1>👋 Hi, I'm Omuse Gad </h1>
-I'm a software developer from Kenya with over five years of experience building dynamic web applications and systems.
-I specialize in backend development and DevOps and have extensive experience working with Python, PHP, and React.
+I'm a software developer from Kenya with over seven years of experience building scalable and dynamic web applications.
+I have a strong focus on backend development, particularly in object-oriented PHP and Python, and I've worked with popular frameworks such as Laravel, CodeIgniter, Fastapi and Django.
+My development stack also includes React for frontend work and comprehensive experience in DevOps.

-🌱 What I'm Working On:
-I'm passionate about software development, DevOps, and cloud solutions.
-I continuously seek opportunities to learn, improve my skills, and collaborate on impactful projects.
+<h3>🌱 What I Do: </h3>
+I specialize in building secure and high-performance APIs using technologies like Next.js, FastAPI, and Django Ninja.
+I work extensively with SQL databases, particularly MySQL, to manage complex data architectures.
+I've developed reusable and modular code structures, particularly in projects that require heavy API interaction, ensuring both performance and maintainability.
+I am experienced in managing server-side authentication, including Firebase Admin and JWT token management.
+I’ve integrated Docker and Docker Compose to streamline development environments, improving consistency and collaboration across teams.
+My recent dive into DevOps has allowed me to work with containerization, CI/CD pipelines, and cloud infrastructure, bringing my projects closer to production-readiness and automation.

-👀 What I'm Looking For:
+<h3>👀 What I'm Interested In: </h3>
-I'm actively looking for exciting job opportunities that encourage growth, teamwork, and lifelong learning.
-If you're looking for a dedicated developer to bring your ideas to life, let's connect!

-💻 Some of My Work:
-Keru Solar
-Simani Africa
+I'm always looking for opportunities to work on projects that leverage my skills in backend development, API design, and DevOps.
+I'm particularly interested in roles that foster teamwork, innovation, and lifelong learning—whether it’s developing new features, optimizing performance, or improving deployment pipelines.

+<h3>💻 Technologies I Work With: </h3>
+Languages: Python, PHP, JavaScript (React), TypeScript
+Frameworks: Laravel, CodeIgniter, Django, FastAPI, Next.js
+DevOps: Docker, Docker Compose, CI/CD, GitHub Actions
+Database: MySQL, PostgreSQL
+Cloud: Firebase, GCP, DigitalOcean
+Tools: Git, Tailwind CSS, Webpack, ESLint, Prettier

+<h3>💼 Recent Projects:</h3>
+Keru Solar: A clean and responsive website for an energy company, built with a focus on performance and SEO.
+Simani Africa: Corporate website for training solution company. gichukikahome.com : I provide support, on feature development, hosting  and security
-📫 How to Reach Me:
+<h3>📫 How to Reach Me:</h3>
-Feel free to drop me an email at omusegad@gmail.com—I’m always open to discussing potential collaborations or job opportunities.
+I'm currently open to freelance or full-time opportunities in software development and DevOps.
+Feel free to reach out to me at omusegad@gmail.com—I'd love to discuss how we can work together to build something amazing.